Suchitra Sen: Death

 Suchitra Sen remembrance at Rabindra Sadan, Kolkata, on 19 January 2014.

 Sen was admitted to the hospital on 24 December 2013 and was diagnosed with a lung infection.
 She was reported to have been recovering well in the first week of January.
-But her condition worsened later and she died at 8.25 am on 17 January 2014, due to a heart attack.
+Her condition later worsened and she died at 8:25 am on 17 January 2014 due to a heart attack.
 She was 82 years old.

 Sen's death was condoled by many leaders, including the president of India Pranab Mukherjee, the Prime Minister Dr. Manmohan Singh, the Prime Minister of Bangladesh, Sheikh Hasina, and BJP's Prime Ministerial candidate Narendra Modi.
 A gun salute was given before her cremation, upon the orders of Mamata Banerjee, the Chief Minister of West Bengal.

-Respecting her fierce desire for complete privacy, her last rites were performed at Kolkata's Kaioratola crematorium, barely five and half hours after she died, with her coffin reaching the crematorium in a flower-decked hearse with dark-tinted windows.
-Despite being Bengal's greatest star, referred to as "Mahanayika", she had consciously chosen to step into oblivion and she remained an enigma till her last, although thousands of fans had converged at the crematorium to catch one last glimpse of their idol.
+Respecting her desire for complete privacy, her last rites were performed at Kolkata's Kaioratola crematorium, barely five and half hours after she died; her coffin reached the crematorium in a flower-decked hearse with dark-tinted windows.
+Despite being one of Bengal's stars, referred to as "Mahanayika", she had chosen to step into oblivion and remained an enigma till her last, although thousands of fans had converged at the crematorium to catch one last glimpse of their idol.
 Her entire medical treatment had also been done in seclusion and secrecy.